Watch where it all began!

-With roots going back almost 50 years, we combine experience and tradition with the excitement and freshness of new beginnings...
+With roots going back 50 years, we combine experience and tradition with the excitement and freshness of new beginnings...

 Today, St. Raphael School is a state-of-the-art eco-friendly facility that offers not only large, light-filled classrooms, but also extra office and multipurpose space, a science lab, art and music rooms, and a school library and media center that overlooks the grounds.
 Nods to the community’s Catholic identity were subtly incorporated throughout the design, as illustrated by the tile floors inlaid with abstract cross patterns leading into each classroom.

-After its inception, St. Raphael School grew by one grade every year.
-In 2013-14, SRS reached the eighth grade and its first graduating class—all in thanks to the members of the St. Raphael community and their commitment to Catholic education.
+The birth of St. Raphael School, and its continued success, is due to the commitment to Catholic education by the members of the St. Raphael community.
 As Fr.
 Meyers often said, "Fr.
 Bill may have planted the seed, but we, as a parish, have made it grow."